 mM-NaF or 0.3 mM-phenylmethanesulphonyl fluoride (PMSF).
 The effectiveness of the proteinase inhibitor was not due to production of free fluoride.
 With the catalytic subunit a half-maximal effect of either fluorine compound was obtained at 25-50 microM.

-subunit with modulator.
+the catalytic subunit with modulator.
 This fluoride effect was reversible.
 It did not result from a decreased affinity of modulator for the catalytic subunit.
-The use of analogues of PMSF showed that the fluorine atom was
+The use of analogues of PMSF showed that the

-displayed the same molecular size during gel filtration.
+species displayed the same molecular size during gel filtration.
 The inactive complex could be reactivated by incubation with MgATP and protein kinase FA.
-NaF and PMSF increased the final extent of re-activation at
+NaF and PMSF increased the final extent of re-activation

 - (50 microM -> Butyrylcholinesterase is an aspect of cholinesterase, an enzyme that breaks down acetylcholine to stop its action.)

-NaF augments the human lymphocyte response from human blood to a mitogen (phytohemagglutinin, PHA) or a specific antigen (morbilli antigen from infected cells, MorbAg).
-The cytokine interferon-gamma (IFN-gamma),
+studies revealed that NaF augments the human lymphocyte response from human blood to a mitogen (phytohemagglutinin, PHA) or a specific antigen (morbilli antigen from infected cells, MorbAg).
+The cytokine

-when given intragastrically to rats.
-Intragastric fluoride causes increases in the size and cellularity of the Peyer's patches and mesenteric lymph nodes as well as the number of plasma cells secreting IgG
+potent adjuvant when given intragastrically to rats.
+Intragastric fluoride causes increases in the size and cellularity of the Peyer's patches and mesenteric lymph nodes as well as the number of plasma cells

-and IgA antibodies to ovalbumin given in their drinking water.
-Rats ingesting NaF and fed OA showed a significant increase in surface immunoglobulin expression on lymphocytes from the Peyer's patches and
+secreting IgG and IgA antibodies to ovalbumin given in their drinking water.
+Rats ingesting NaF and fed OA showed a significant increase in surface immunoglobulin expression on lymphocytes from the Peyer's

-mesenteric lymph nodes.
+patches and mesenteric lymph nodes.
 The frequency of CD4+ T cells in these lymphoid tissues was elevated while that of CD8+ T cells was significantly decreased.
-In separate experiments, rats parenterally immunized with
+In separate experiments, rats parenterally